FunnelKit

 How to Test Whether Events Are Capturing in Google Analytics?

-Follow the method below to test the events in your WooCommerce store and check whether they are captured in Google Analytics.
+Follow the steps below to test events in your WooCommerce store and verify whether they are captured in Google Analytics.

 1. Add the domain to Google Tag Assistant